 Optimal Nutrition for Revision and ExamsMay 24, 2018

-The GCSEs are well underway for year 11s.
-Many students are spending lots of time spent hunched over books, feeling stressed, not getting enough sleep and often not putting the right kinds of food into their bodies to keep them in a good productive state.
+In the lead up to GCSEs many students are spending lots of time spent hunched over books, feeling stressed, not getting enough sleep and often not putting the right kinds of food into their bodies to keep them in a good productive state.

 Keen to find out what students can do to eat properly during these stressful times, I’ve sought guidance from local Nutritional Therapist, Tracey Harper https://www.traceyharpernutrition.co.uk/who shares her top tips for optimal nutrition during exams.